rynoschni/hyb-imm-12-2020/lectures/week12/day2/EXERCISES.md

 This exercise was inspired by the following blog post: https://flaviocopes.com/react-example-githubusers/

 The blog post uses 100% functional components and React Hooks.
 If you'd like to try this method, create a new branch called `user-fetch-hooks` and refactor your project using Flavio's version as a template

----

-## Following up from the Github User Exercise:

-### Step 1

-* For each User Profile, create a route, ie: `http://localhost:3000/user/[username]`
-* Create a `UserProfile` component that will load in this route
-* Load information specific to that user on this page (your choice what to display)

-### Step 2

-* Inside that route, query the user's repos and render a list of items with details for each repo.
-* Use the following API (replace `[username]` with the user's Github username): `https://api.github.com/users/[username]/repos`